 SPECIFIC EFFECTS OF MUSCLE SHORTENING :

-– It can produce primary muscle pain from pressure of intra-muscular nociceptors,
+- Can produce primary muscle pain from pressure of intra-muscular nociceptors,

 - It can mechanically stress tendons, as seen in tendonitis, tenosynovitis, etc.

-– It can alter alignment and restrict range of motion in joints and later lead to degenerative arthritis,
+- Or it can alter alignment and restrict range of motion in joints and later lead to degenerative arthritis,

-– It can put pressure on a nerve and produce an entrapment syndrome,
+- Additionally, it can put pressure on a nerve and produce an entrapment syndrome,

 - And very importantly, paraspinal muscles can create pres-sure across a disc space and perpetuate neuropathy or lead to disc degeneration.